 These courses present systematized knowledge derived from observation, study and experimentation.
-The following are accepted general education math/science courses:
+The following are accepted general education mathematics and science courses:

 Courses within the social sciences are concerned with the study of people and their behavior, both individually and as a member of groups, nations, cultures and societies.
 The following are accepted general education social sciences courses:

-For a complete listing of courses, select the specific link below.
+For a complete listing of courses in each attribute category, select the specific link below.

 |GRADE||Cumulative Grade Index

 Number of Points